 Oi!
 Hey you!
-Will you check out my latest podcast episode that discusses all the new TV shows for Fall 2016-2017 season!"
+Will you check out my latest podcast episode that discusses earth day 2017!

 The odds of each glaive dropping is 0.05 so the odds of both of you getting the one you want is 0.0025 or 0.25% or one in 400.